 Many patients with primary hypothyroidism have normal circulating levels of triiodothyronine (T3), probably caused by sustained TSH stimulation of the failing thyroid, resulting in preferential synthesis and secretion of biologically active T3.
 Therefore, serum T3 is not sensitive for hypothyroidism.

-Liothyronine should not be used alone for long-term replacement because of its short half-life and the large peaks in serum T3 levels it produces.
-The administration of standard replacement amounts (25 to 37.5 mcg bid) results in rapidly increasing serum T3 to between 300 and 1000 ng/dL (4.62 to 15.4 nmol/L) within 4 h due to its almost complete absorption; these levels return to normal by 24 h.
+Liothyronine (L-triiodothyronine) should not be used alone for long-term replacement because of its short half-life and the large peaks in serum T3 levels it produces.
+The administration of standard replacement amounts (25 to 37.5 mcg twice a day) results in rapidly increasing serum T3 to between 300 and 1000 ng/dL (4.62 to 15.4 nmol/L) within 4 hours due to its almost complete absorption; these levels return to normal by 24 hours.
 Additionally, patients receiving liothyronine are chemically hyperthyroid for at least several hours a day, potentially increasing cardiac risks.
 T3 does not cross the placenta and should not be administered to patients who are pregnant.

-Similar patterns of serum T3 occur when mixtures of T3 and T4 are taken po, although peak T3 is lower because less T3 is given.
+Similar patterns of serum T3 changes occur when mixtures of T3 and T4 are taken orally, although peak T3 is lower because less T3 is given.
 Replacement regimens with synthetic T4 preparations reflect a different pattern in serum T3 response.
 Increases in serum T3 occur gradually, and normal levels are maintained when adequate doses of T4 are given.
 Desiccated animal thyroid preparations contain variable amounts of T3 and T4 and should not be prescribed unless the patient is already taking the preparation and has normal serum TSH.

 Myxedema coma is treated as follows:

 Patients require a large initial dose of T4 (300 to 500 mcg IV) or T3 (25 to 50 mcg IV).
-The IV maintenance dose of T4 is 75 to 100 mcg once/day and of T3, 10 to 20 mcg bid until T4 can be given orally.
+The intravenous maintenance dose of T4 is 75 to 100 mcg once a day and of T3, 10 to 20 mcg twice a day until T4 can be given orally.
 Corticosteroids are also given because the possibility of central hypothyroidism usually cannot be initially ruled out.
 The patient should not be rewarmed rapidly, which may precipitate hypotension or arrhythmias.
-Hypoxemia is common, so Pao2 should be monitored.
-If ventilation is compromised, immediate mechanical ventilatory assistance is required.
-The precipitating factor should be rapidly and appropriately treated and fluid replacement given carefully, because hypothyroid patients do not excrete water appropriately.
-Finally, all drugs should be given cautiously because they are metabolized more slowly than in healthy people.

 Secondary hypothyroidism is less common; it is due to pituitary or hypothalamic disease, and TSH levels are low.